Darokahn/blocks-language/language.md

 	[pre-check]{code}[post-check]

 the pre-check determines whether the code should be executed; the post-check determines whether it should be executed again.
 If the pre-check is omitted, it is assumed to be true; if the post-check is omitted, it will be assumed to be false.
-A successful post-check will always run the pre-check as well.
+A successful post-check will always run the pre-check again.
 This allows an equivalent to if statements,

 	[i < 3]{some code}; // post-check is assumed to be false